FLAGLOR “SCOOTER”€

 Key Takeaways:

-• The Scooter is a compact, high-wing, enclosed-cabin taildragger aircraft, originally powered by a golf cart engine and later upgraded to a 40 hp Volkswagen engine.
+• The Scooter is a compact, high-wing, enclosed-cabin taildragger, initially powered by a golf cart engine before being fitted with a 40 hp Volkswagen engine.

-• At the 1967 EAA meet, it was recognized with "Outstanding Ultralight" and "Outstanding Volkswagen Powered" awards.
+• It earned significant recognition at the 1967 EAA meet, receiving both "Outstanding Ultralight" and "Outstanding Volkswagen Powered" awards.

 See a mistake?
 Contact us.